alreinson/cv/_includes/index.md

 ### 10/2011-10/2012

-### [EUROPEAN CENTRAL BANK](http://www.ecb.europa.eu) / Frankurt am Main, Germany
+### [EUROPEAN CENTRAL BANK](http://www.ecb.europa.eu) / Directorate General Secretariat and Language Services / Senior Administrative Language Assistant

-*The main emphasis of my work at the ECB was on the Euro banknotes as a product.
-This included the currency changeover information campaign in Estonia and from then on the launch of the new (second series) Euro banknotes in 2012.*
+### Frankurt am Main, Germany

-### Directorate General Secretariat and Language Services / Senior Administrative Language Assistant / 1 year
+*The main emphasis of my work at the Language Services division was on the preparation stage for the launch of the new (second series) Euro banknotes in 2012.
+My general tasks also included managing all Estonian, Hungarian, German and Danish language projects.*

 [**Second series of Euro banknotes Pan-European advertising campaign:**](new-euro-banknotes.eu)